blockchainofthings/CatenisAPIClientWPPlugin/readme.txt

 * Initial working version.
 Exposes all Catenis API methods (as of version 0.6 of the Catenis API), but does not include support for notifications.

 == Upgrade Notice ==

+= 3.0.0 =
+Upgrade to this version to take advantage of the new features found in version 0.11 of the Catenis API.

 = 2.2.0 =
 Upgrade to this version to take advantage of the new features found in version 0.10 of the Catenis API.